hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/validation/profile_validator.md

 HAPI has very complete support for validation against FHIR conformance resources.

-This functionality is proviided by the HAPI FHIR "reference validator", which is able to check a resource for conformance to FHIR profiles.
+This functionality is provided by the HAPI FHIR "reference validator", which is able to check a resource for conformance to FHIR profiles.

 The FHIR instance validator is very powerful.
 It will use terminology services to validate codes, StructureDefinitions to validate semantics, and uses a customized XML/JSON parser in order to provide descriptive error messages.